 As described in "- Violation of Various Federal, State and Local Laws May Result in Losses on the Mortgage Loans," TILA provides that subsequent purchasers of mortgage loans originated in violation of certain requirements specified in TILA may have liability for such violations.
 As described more fully above under "- The Dodd-Frank Act and Related Regulation May Adversely Affect Our Business Activities and the Trust", the CFPB has issued regulations, which became effective in January 2014, specifying the standards for a "qualified mortgage" that would have the benefit of a safe harbor from such liability if certain requirements are satisfied, or a rebuttable presumption from such liability if only certain of these requirements are satisfied.
 The regulations apply only to mortgage loans for which an application was received on or after the effective date of January 10, 2014.
-Except for business purpose loans (7.7% of the Mortgage Loans are secured by investor properties and are referred to as "business purpose loans"), which are "exempt", all of the Mortgage Loans are subject to the Ability to Repay Rules ("ATR Rules"), which amends Regulation Z to require that creditors make a good faith determination that a consumer will have a reasonable ability to repay a residential mortgage loan according to its terms.
+Except for business purpose loans (approximately 5.7% of the Mortgage Loans by aggregate Stated Principal Balance as of the Cut-Off Date (approximately 1.4% of the Pool 1 Loans and approximately 19.2% of the Pool 2 Loans) are secured by investor properties and are referred to as "business purpose loans"), which are "exempt", all of the Mortgage Loans are subject to the Ability to Repay Rules ("ATR Rules"), which amends Regulation Z to require that creditors make a good faith determination that a consumer will have a reasonable ability to repay a residential mortgage loan according to its terms.
 See Appendix E to this Offering Circular for the representations and warranties that will be made by the Seller with respect to the Mortgage Loans.
 Various state and local legislatures may adopt similar or more onerous provisions in the future.
 We are unable to predict how these laws and regulations relating to assignee liability may affect the value of the Certificates.